byteZorvin/Baby-Wolfie-Contracts/readme.md

 6. Check all config values

 Things to be done
-1. add claim fn in frontend (handle decimals of claimable fur amount)
+1. add claim fn in frontend (handle decimals of claimable fur amount) --- Done
-2. add staking n unstaking balance in ui
+2. add staking n unstaking balance in ui ---- Done
-3. add modal for transaction processing/success
+3. add modal for transaction processing/success --- Done